danludwig/eventsourced.net/README.md

 #### Without Visual Studio

 ```
-# Install the DotNetVersionManager if necessary.
+# Install the .NET Version Manager if necessary.
 # In either command prompt or powershell:
   dnvm
   # If the prompt tells you dnvm is not recognized, you will need to install it.